Current Students Resources

 Optional Practical Training (OPT) is a specific work authorization granted by the Department of Homeland Security to allow students to obtain training in their field of study.
 In most cases, this application is filed as post-completion OPT in the graduating term of an Associate Program and, if approved, grants the student a full-time work authorization for up to 12 months in a field related to his/her program of study.
 Please see the tutorial below for more information below on how to apply for OPT.

 If your SEVIS Form I-20 is going to expire prior to completing your program plan, you may request to extend your SEVIS Form I-20 end date.

-You must request to extend your SEVIS Form I-20 60 days before the end date marked on your SEVIS Form I-20.
+You must request to extend your SEVIS Form I-20 at least 30 days before the end date on your SEVIS Form I-20.
 Failure to do so will cause completion of your I-20 and losing your F-1 status.

-To extend your I-20, bring the following documents to the OISS&SA:
+To extend your I-20, email the following documents to your assinged DSO/International Student Advisor:

 Lost or Stolen I-20: Need Re-print

 Current students who have lost or stolen their I-20 may request a new I-20 in person at the Office of International Student Services& Study Abroad.